dojonorth/fun-basics-dojo/README.md

 #### Take Home
 * Functor is a value in context that provides a method - usually called 'map' - that allows a function to be applied to the value.
-* Mapping with the identity function has no effect.
+* The map function should adhere to two general properties: Identity and Composition.
-* Familiar examples include List and Option.
+* How the functor applies the function will vary depending on the context.
+Consider the familiar examples include List and Option.
-* Less familiar examples include functions, where you can map over the result type.

 ## 3. Monads
 Monads have a semi-mythical status in computing.
 They change your mind in such a way that once you understand monads, you become incapable of explaining monads.